 D-1.2.1.1.1.1 Type-O test with engine disconnected, vehicle laden.

-D-1.2.1.1.1.2 Type - I test
+D-1.2.1.1.1.2 Type I test

 D-1.2.1.1.1.3 Type II test (downhill behaviour test)

 The laden vehicle must be tested in such a manner that the energy input is equivalent to that recorded in the same period of time with the laden vehicle driven at an average speed of 30 km/h on a 2.5 percent down gradient for a distance of 6 km with the gear disengaged, the braking energy being taken by the service brakes alone.